icerpc/icerpc-docs/pages/docs/slice/encoding/primitive-types.md

 ## Bool

-A `bool` is encoded on a single byte, where 0 means `true` and 1 means `false`.
+A `bool` is encoded on a single byte, where 0 means `false` and 1 means `true`.
 Other byte values are invalid.

 ## Fixed-size integer